nallachaitu/holidayList/README.md

-This project contains initial sample implementation
+The project contains two implementations

+Initial implementation that handles everything on client side '

-The latest implementation is not yet uploaded , it handles everything on server side.
+another implementation will be added that handles everything like sorting etc on server side